chaara-dev/Whitelist-Bot/README.md

 + add way to whitelist people with no application thread ('/quick-apply')

-! add statistics for each staff member that has accepted/denied and average time [WIP]
++ add statistics for each staff member that has accepted/denied and average time

-+ Move embed message for application from constants.py to text file storage
-+   '$reload' command to update the application file somehow

 + send whitelist commands to #mc-chat